octokit/plugin-rest-endpoint-methods.js/docs/activity/listWatchedReposForAuthenticatedUser.md

-# List repositories being watched by the authenticated user
+# List repositories watched by the authenticated user

+Lists repositories the authenticated user is watching.

 ```js
 octokit.activity.listWatchedReposForAuthenticatedUser();